A well head is the physical structure at the top of the well that connects to the water supply network.

 In order for groundwater to be provided without the need for treatment such as chlorination, three criteria must be met:

-The Council is upgrading its well heads so they meet the interpretation of the standard required to meet criteria 2 above.
-Once well heads are secure, temporary chlorination can stop at that pump station.
+We've upgraded our well heads so they meet the interpretation of the standard required to meet criteria 2 above.
+Once the well heads feeding a pump station have been made secure and fully signed off as such, temporary chlorination can stop at that pump station.